cvmfs/doc-cvmfs/apx-parameters.rst

 CVMFS_USE_GEOAPI                Request order of Stratum 1 servers and fallback proxies via Geo-API.
 CVMFS_USER                      Sets the ``gid`` and ``uid`` mount options.
 Don't touch or overwrite.
 CVMFS_USYSLOG                   All messages that normally are logged to syslog are re-directed to the given file.
 This file can grow up to 500kB and there is one step of log rotation.
 Required for $\mu$CernVM.
+CVMFS_WORKSPACE                 Set the local directory for storing special files (defaults to the cache directory).
 =============================== ====================================================================================================================================================================================